MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

 This tutorial uses the Red Hat JBoss EAP management CLI commands to configure the domain controller.
 For more information, see [Management CLI Guide](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.4/html-single/management_cli_guide/index).

 The following steps set up the domain controller configuration on `adminVM`.
-Use ssh to connect to the `adminVM` as the `azureuser` user.
+Use SSH to connect to the `adminVM` as the `azureuser` user.
 Recall that the public IP address of the adminVM was captured previously into the `ADMIN_VM_PUBLIC_IP` environment variable.

 First, use the following commands to configure the HA profile and JGroups using **AZURE_PING** protocol: